 A Review On Proactiv Plus

-So does Proactiv Plus really work or not?
+So does Proactiv Plus really work or is it like other acne treatments?

 I have been asked numerous times to do a review on this product so after much thought, here it is.